sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/command.rst

 Command
 ===========================================================

-Now that you would know how to create Admin class for your entity class, but there is a command which help you to do it in a little easier way.
+Now that you would know how to create Admin class for your entity class, but you can do it a little easier with a command.

 Usage
 -----